 If the department determines that an overpayment has been made, the charge for the overpayment against the employer's account shall be removed and the account shall be credited with an amount equal to the overpayment from the unemployment compensation trust fund and this credit shall include both contributory and reimbursable employers, notwithstanding section 96.8, subsection 5.

-Because the claimant's separation was disqualifying, benefits were paid to which the claimant was not entitled.
-Those benefits must be recovered in accordance with the provisions of lowalaw.
+Ms. Davis has received unemployment insurance benefits to which she is not entitled.
+They must be recovered in accordance with the provisions of Iowa law.

 DECISION: